Constitution and By-laws

-- The general meeting is held at a place and time determined by the board of directors and is convened by the latter.
+- The Annual General Meeting is held at a place and time determined by the Board of Directors and is convened by the latter.

 - The notice of the Annual General Meeting is sent to members at least 30 days in advance.
 The notice includes the agenda, a list of vacant board positions, proposed amendments to the bylaws and any other information relevant to the business of the meeting.

-- Except for an amendment to the constitution and bylaws, in order for a vote to be valid, it must receive, as a minimum, the absolute majority (50% + 1) of the votes at the annual general meeting.
+- Except for an amendment to the constitution and Bylaws, in order for a vote to be valid, it must receive, as a minimum, the support of 50% + 1 of the members present at the Annual General Meeting.
 In case of a tie, the motion shall be defeated.

 Article 4.3 Powers

 The Annual General Meeting has the power to examine the Coalition’s circumstances and determine its direction.

 The agenda of the Annual General Meeting shall contain: